Skip to main content

 b.
 In no instance may an employee be granted more than the maximum amount of leave available by law in a 12-month period.

 c.
-Human Resources will not approve less than the requested leave period as long as the employee has that amount of family and medical leave available and the certification supports the amount of leave requested as advised to Human Resources by the employee's physician.
+Human Resources will not approve less than the requested leave period as long as the employee has that amount of family and medical leave available and the certification supports the amount of leave requested as advised to Human Resources by the employee's health care provider.

 d.
 Human Resources will provide the employee with a copy of the application for the employee's records if requested.
 If disapproved, the reason for disapproval must be provided on the application (e.g., lack of available leave).